Slumber Party Massacre (2021 film): Plot

-As Dana looks for help, she is confronted by John, who thinks she is responsible for Matt and Guy 1's death.
-Dana tells John she killed Russ but did not kill her friends.
-As Dana pleads with John that they should leave together to get help, John ends up ditching Dana.
-Dana finds Kay and tells her what has happened.
-Kay is revealed to be the mysterious assailant who killed Matt, Ashley, and Breanie because she is seeking revenge as she is none other than Russ Thorn's mother.
-Kay goes after Dana, Maeve, and Alix but soon enough, Trish arrives and starts a fight with Kay.
-When Kay uses a blade against Trish's injured hand, she is shocked to learn that Russ' drilling has caused the nerves in her hand to be completely damaged to where she can't feel pain.
-Dana helps Trish by giving her Russ' broken drill bit and Trish kills Kay by stabbing her in the chest with the broken drill bit.
-As Kay dies, Trish, Dana, Maeve, and Alix all hug as the terror finally ends.
+As Dana looks for help, she is confronted by John, who thinks that she is responsible for Matt and Guy 1's deaths.
+Dana pleads with John that they should leave together to get help, but he ends up ditching her.
+Dana later finds Kay, who is revealed to be the one who killed Matt, Ashley, and Breanie.
+She is Russ Thorn's mother and seeks revenge.
+Kay goes after Dana, Maeve, and Alix, but Trish then arrives and starts a fight with her.
+Kay uses a blade against Trish's injured hand, but its nerves are completely damaged and cannot feel pain.
+Dana gives Trish Russ' broken drill bit, which Trish uses to stab Kay.
+As Kay dies, Trish, Dana, Maeve, and Alix hug.